Dispatch Optimizer

 Tradeoffs and constraints

 A live, anytime solver on an eight-second budget cannot always prove optimality on the full instance.
-Candidate capping and the baseline warm start are the deliberate response: they shrink the search and guarantee a usable plan at least as good as the manual baseline on every solve, at the cost of occasionally leaving a small, reported optimality gap.
-The throughput floor keeps the optimizer from ever finishing fewer jobs than the baseline while it trims breaches, travel, and overtime above that floor.
+Candidate capping and the naive warm-start baseline are the deliberate response: they shrink the search and guarantee a usable plan at least as good as that baseline on every solve, at the cost of occasionally leaving a small, reported optimality gap.
+The throughput floor keeps the optimizer from ever finishing fewer jobs than the naive warm-start baseline while it trims breaches, travel, and overtime above that floor.

 The default travel model is offline haversine so the public demo is free, reproducible, and quota-free.
 Real road durations drop in through OpenRouteService or OSRM with no model change, because travel is resolved behind a single seam and the CP-SAT model already uses directional arcs that handle asymmetric road times.